 To make the marinade, place jalapeño, lime juice, garlic, olive oil, chili powder, salt, and lime zest in jar of a blender.
 Puree until garlic and jalapeño are completely chopped.

 Place shrimp in a large resealable plastic bag.
 Pour in marinade and toss to combine.
 Let marinate at room temperature for 30 minutes while preparing the grill.

 Light one chimney full of charcoal.
 When all the charcoal is lit and covered with gray ash, pour out and spread the coals evenly over entire surface of coal grate.
+Alternatively, set all the burners of a gas grill to high heat.
 Set cooking grate in place, cover grill and allow to preheat for 5 minutes.
 Clean and oil the grilling grate.
 Grill shrimp over high heat until just cooked through, about 2-3 minutes per side.
 Remove to a platter and serve immediately.

 |Amount per serving|

 |Total Fat 4g||5%|